-Copies of this plan are available for review at the Jefferson County Office of Community & Economic Development,716 Richard Arrington Jr. Blvd.
-North&ndashSuiteA430,Birmingham,AL35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English and in Spanish.
+Copies of this plan are available for revew at thJfferson County Office of Community & Economic Development,716 Richard Arrington Jr. Blvd.
+North&ndashSuiteA430,Birmingham,AL35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English and may be made available in Spanish by request.
 Arrangements can also be made available upon request to meet the Special Needs Requirements of those with disabilities and those who would like to request the proposed plan in other languages.

-Any comments or views received during the 7-day comment period will be included prior to submittal to the U.S. Department of Housing and omplaints
+Any comments or views received during the 7-day comment period will be included prior to submittal to the U.S. Department of Housing and Urban Development.

-Urban Development.
 JeffersonCountywill also provide to HUD a written explanation of any comments not accepted along with a reason why those commentswere not accepted.